keolo/population/README.md

 transform, and load data from two CSV datasources (cbsa_to_msa.csv and zip_to_cbsa.csv) into an embedded key-value store (BoltDB) for later retrieval.

-I wrote an original brute force implementation in ruby which took around 30 minutes in runtime.
+> Originally, I wrote a brute force implementation in ruby which took around 30 minutes in runtime.
 I then optimized the performance by using Golang with concurrency to take the runtime to around 2 seconds on my MacBook Pro.

-The Importer service crunches through 40k+ zip codes while retrieving the correct population metadata for each record.
+* The Importer service crunches through 40k+ zip codes while retrieving the correct population metadata for each record

-The import process results in a BoltDB database file size of only about 8MB.
+* The import process results in a BoltDB database file size of only about 8MB

 The importer persists data in the following schema: